-The DSL is Katy Bartlett and the deputy DSL is Mel Rennison.
-There is a nominated safeguarding governor, Helen Bishop, who will oversee safeguarding.
-The Chair of Governors will receive reports of allegations against the headteacher and act on the behalf of the governing body
+DSL is Katy Bartlett and the Deputy DSL is Mel Rennison.
+There is a nominated safeguarding governor, Helen Bishop, who will take leadership responsibility for safeguarding.
+The Chair of Governors, Helen Bishop, will receive reports of allegations against the headteacher and act on the behalf of the governing body.